pedestal/pedestal/app/docs/design-spec.md

 - We prefer data over functions over macros
 - Each component must work in both Clojure AND ClojureScript
-- For each component, we need to be aware of where it us running relative to other components.
+- For each component, we need to be aware of where it is running relative to other components.
 Sometimes components will run in the same address space as other components and sometimes they will not